stchan/sqldeveloperinstaller/README.md

 * The installer derives its version from "sqldeveloper.exe", so as long as Oracle increments the file version every release, new MSIs will automatically be able to upgrade old installs.
 * The MSI output name is manually set - you'll have to change it with every upgrade.
 * [Jeff Smith](https://www.thatjeffsmith.com/about/), a product manager at Oracle on the SQL Developer team [does not recommend installing SQL Developer into the %ProgramFiles% folder](https://www.thatjeffsmith.com/archive/2022/06/oracle-sql-developer-modeler-versions-22-2-now-available/), though I'm not sure if he means never ever, or just don't xcopy it in.
-* There no plans to support 32-bit installations (zilch, zero, so don't ask), but modifying the project to target x86 shouldn't be difficult.
+* There are no plans to support 32-bit installations (zilch, zero, so don't ask), but modifying the project to target x86 shouldn't be difficult.